gregberns/LearningFunctionalProgramming/README.md

 ### On C#

-C# and Linq is a great place to start with FP.
-The challenge is that functions can be passed around as `Func<object, object>` but larger signatures can become difficult to read.
+C# and Linq are a great place to start with FP.
+The challenge is that functions can be passed around as `Func<object, object>` but when these signatures become larger they can become difficult to read.
 Once you've used Linq to get rid of ForEach loops, you can look at libraries like (LanguageExt)[https://github.com/louthy/language-ext] to take the next FP step.

 ### On Javascript

-JS is a great functional language.
+Javascript is a great functional language.
 The challenge you'll find is because its dynamic, ensuring types match up can be a bit challenging.
 To get started, use `map`, `filter` and `reduce` functions on arrays to process them.
 When you're ready for the next step, look at (Rambda)[http://ramdajs.com/] or (lodash/fp)[https://github.com/lodash/lodash/wiki/FP-Guide].
 (Note: lodash is great but there are some things lodash/fp does that will make more sense later)

 ## Pure Functions

-Pure functions are the most important thing to understand when
+Pure functions are the most important thing to understand in FP.

+If a function always returns the same thing, based on the same inout, the function is reliable.
+If a function is reliable you can use it over and over without adverse side effects.
+This is a Pure Function.

 Think of a pure function as one that you could call a million times, and it will always return the same thing, AND there will be no 'effects' like writing to the database, console, HTTP, etc.

 Impure:

+The reason this is impure is that it will return a different value each time it is called.

 ```
 var i = 0;